Artist Residency

 Selection is based on resonance with the residency, artistic practice, relational fit, practical capacity, and the overall shape of the cohort.

-Artists may be invited directly or may submit an expression of interest.
+Artists may be invited directly or may apply through the residency application.

 The founding cycle will be small, but the residency is not only for artists with traditional credentials or institutional recognition.
 I am interested in depth, resonance, sincerity, creative practice, and fit.